/

 The chart below tracks two key market indicators that tell a fascinating story about supplier behavior:

-These trends also help explain the relationship between Eversource's rates and supplier behavior.
+These trends help explain the relationship between Eversource's rates and supplier behavior.
 Eversource builds its supply portfolio gradually through auctions spread months apart—a strategy that helps smooth out market volatility.
 In contrast, supplier offers reflect today's view of future prices, which can adjust rapidly as market conditions change.

 We saw this dynamic play out dramatically in 2023.
 Look at the auction results chart above—Eversource's earlier procurements locked in higher prices, leading to that 24¢/kWh spike in their standard service rate.
 But suppliers could immediately adjust to falling wholesale prices, creating that significant savings opportunity for customers who switched.